 The expectations of the Strategic Partners defined above include:

-The Strategic Partner must follow all rules outlined in the ASUW Finance Policy in regards to any monetary support supplied by the ASUW Student Government.
+The Strategic Partner must follow all rules outlined in the ASUW Finance Policy Article 9 Section 9.03 in regards to any monetary support supplied by the ASUW Student Government.

 The Strategic Partner will use the ASUW sponsored logo on all printed material for public consumption advertisements where ASUW funds were used for printing (excluding recruitment and internal meetings).
 When ASUW and a Strategic Partner collaborate on events, both partner logos should appear on printed material.

-The Strategic Partner will help advertise ASUW elections, vacancies, and ASUW events and initiatives when asked by the ASUW President, Vice President, Director of Programs and Events or other relevant Executive.
+The Strategic Partner will help advertise ASUW elections, vacancies, and ASUW events and initiatives when asked by the ASUW president or other relevant executives .

-The Strategic Partner and ASUW can cosponsor and collaborate on events when given proper notice.
+The Strategic Partner and ASUW shall cosponsor one event per semester.
+Collaboration on planning, funding, and advertising is expected.

+The Strategic Partner and ASUW shall collaborate on one continuous campus wide program for the duration of the partnership.
+The Strategic Partner and ASUW shall work to expand the program each year of the partnership.

 Fall semester requirements are as follow: